patrawalam/testvagrantcodingchallenge/README.md

 # How to run:

-**1) PrototypeOneTest** - This program calculates the "monthly" subscription of the papers entered by the user in comma seperated list, for any given month in any given year.
+**1) PrototypeOne** - This program calculates the "monthly" subscription of the newspapers entered by the user in comma separated list, for any given month in any given year.

 Sample Input data:
 - *At first user input* --> TOI,BM,HT,Random,TOI,Random,BM,@#@$,BM
 - *At second user input* --> 2020,Apr

-The "CategoryPrices.xlsx" excel file contains a Sheet "ManualCheck" to tally with the results of the program
+The "PrototypeOneExcel.xlsx" excel file contains a Sheet "ManualCheck" to tally with the results of the program

 <br/><br/>

-**2) PrototypeTwoTest** - This program calculates the subscription of **any** category based on frequency (Monthly, Weekly, Biweekly) for any given month in any given year.
+**2) PrototypeTwo** - This program calculates the subscription of **any** category based on frequency (Monthly, Weekly, Biweekly) for any given month in any given year.

 Sample Input data:
-- *At first user input* --> BM,Daily,BM,Daily,ET,Blah,Blah,Weekly,HT,Daily,TOI,Daily,Milk,Daily,Magazine,Weekly,Carwash,Biweekly
+- *At first user input* --> BM,Daily,BM,Daily,Blah,Blah,Weekly,HT,Daily,TOI,Daily,Milk,Daily,Magazine,Weekly,Carwash,Biweekly
 - *At second user input* --> 2020,Apr

-The "CategoryPrices.xlsx" excel file contains a Sheet "ManualCheck" to tally with the results of the program
+The "PrototypeTwoExcel.xlsx" excel file contains a Sheet "ManualCheck" to tally with the results of the program

+<br/><br/>

+In order to run the code <br/>
+1) Navigate to src/test/java/com/testvagrant/unittest --- File name "UnitTest.java".<br/>
+2) Out of the two Unit Test cases, set "enabled=true" for whichever test you want to run.<br/>
+3) Enter valid inputs to see the calculations.
+Enter invalid inputs to see appropriate messages.<br/>

 <br/><br/>